JohanVanslembrouck/corolib/include/corolib/README.md

   It could be considered a stripped-down version of class async_operation.
   This class can be used as a return type of a normal C++ (member) function.
   The returned object is then co_awaited in a coroutine.
-  On resumption in co_await, its state is reset automatically, so when the same object is co_awaited again, the co_await call will suspend until the object's resume() function is called.
+  On resumption in co_await, its state is reset automatically, so when the same object is co_awaited again, the co_await call will suspend until the object's resume() function is called again.
   The auto_reset_event class could be considered to be a coroutine-style implementation of a semaphore.
-  Note that async_operation allows to reset the state using the function reset();
+  Note that async_operation allows to reset the state on demand using the function reset().

-The following class is the base class for all asynchronous operations we want to implement.
+The following class is the base class for all asynchronous operation classes we want to implement.

 - class CommService (file commservice.h) is the base class for all classes defining functions that return an object of type class async_operation.
   The class defines an array of pointers to async_operations.